Safari freezing and crashing on Mac

 Completely reset Safari

 If all of the above hasn't helped, it's time for a complete Safari reset.
 Sometimes the word reset can strike fear, but it's a quick solution when Safari keeps crashing on your Mac.
-The CleanMyMac X Uninstaller module will help you to reset Safari.
+The CleanMyMac Uninstaller module will help you to reset Safari.

-How to use CleanMyMac X to uninstall Safari:
+How to use CleanMyMac to uninstall Safari:

 -

-Download your free version of CleanMyMac X.
+Download your free version of CleanMyMac.

 -